- 1 Objective

 - When a minecart would move onto a tile that already contains a minecart it causes a collision.
 The minecart already on the tile is the Opposing minecart.

-- When an active minecart would cause a collision ends its movement immediately.
+- When an active minecart causes a collision it ends its movement immediately.

 - The opposing minecart must drop half of their jewels.
+A minecart carrying only one jewel drops it.
 The opposing player divides their jewels into 2 piles as evenly as possible and conceals them.
 The active player then choose one pile to be placed on the tile the opposing player's minecart is on.

-- If either minecart has no jewels then it becomes Derailed (see below)
+- If either minecart has no jewels before the collision then it becomes Derailed (see below)

 - The active minecart must now face directly away from the collision.
 If the collision with the opposing minecart was head-on, the opposing minecart must also be turned to face directly away from the collision.